 Ask for generics.
 They’re usually much less expensive than brand name drugs.
 According to the FDA (the U.S. Food and Drug Administration), a generic drug is identical—or “bioequivalent”—to a brand name drug in dosage form, safety, strength, route of administration, quality, performance characteristics and intended use.

 Drug information.
-Search drugs, check drug interactions, identify pills
+Search drugs, check drug interactions and identify pills.

 Benefit highlights.
 See your copay amounts and other pharmacy benefit information.